-Filming has begun on new productions of Alan Bennett’s critically acclaimed and multi-award-winning Talking Heads monologues, which first aired on BBC Television in 1988 and 1998.
-Ten of the original pieces will be re-made with the addition of two new ones written by Bennett last year.
-They are produced by Nicholas Hytner for London Theatre Company and Kevin Loader, and will air in the coming months on BBC One, with all episodes available on BBC iPlayer on the same date.
+Alan Bennett’s critically acclaimed and multi-award-winning Talking Heads monologues first aired on BBC Television in 1988 and 1998.
+Ten of the original pieces have been re-made with the addition of two new ones written by Bennett last year.
+They have been produced by Nicholas Hytner for London Theatre Company and Kevin Loader, and will air from Tuesday 23 June on BBC One, with all episodes available on BBC iPlayer on the same date.

 As the British public service broadcaster, the BBC has a key role to play in continuing to offer new programming for their audience at this time of national crisis.
 The contained nature of Bennett’s monologues allowed the opportunity to tell timely and relevant stories while following the latest government guidelines on safe working practices during Covid-19.